parisba/heyparis/content/posts/appleid/index.md

 [![](/chat.png#center)]()

-## The "New Account" Trap
+## "New Account" Trap
 Most insultingly, the official advice from the Senior Advisor was to "create a new Apple account... and update the payment information".

-This advice is technically disastrous:
+This advice is technically and legally disastrous, IMO:

-* **The Legal Catch:** Apple's Terms and Conditions rely on "Termination of Access."
+* **Legally:** Apple's Terms and Conditions rely on "Termination of Access."
 By closing my account, they have revoked my license to use their services.
-* **The Technical Trap:** If I follow their advice and create a new account on my current devices (which are likely hardware-flagged due to the gift card error), the new account will likely be linked to the banned one and disabled for circumventing security measures.
+* **Technically:** If I follow their advice and create a new account on my current devices (which are likely hardware-flagged due to the gift card error), the new account will likely be linked to the banned one and disabled for circumventing security measures.
-* **The Developer Risk:** As a professional Apple Developer, attempting to "dodge" a ban by creating a new ID could lead to my Developer Program membership being permanently blacklisted, amongst other things.
+* **Developer Program:** As a professional Apple Developer, attempting to "dodge" a ban by creating a new ID could lead to my Developer Program membership being permanently blacklisted, amongst other things.

-## Who I Am
+## Who I Am?
 I am not a casual user.
 I have [literally written the book on Apple development (taking over the *Learning Cocoa with Objective-C* series, which Apple themselves used to write, for O'Reilly Media, and then 20+ books following that)](/books-and-events/books/#books).
 I help run the longest-running Apple developer event not run by Apple themselves, [/dev/world](https://devworld.au/index.php).
 I have effectively been an evangelist for this company’s technology for my entire professional life.
 We had an app on the App Store on Day 1 in every sense of the world.

 ## My Plea